 - Identify the row with the set of changes you want to undo and click the arrow button at the end of the row.

 - You'll be shown a verification that the change can be undone.
 If so, click the Undo changes button to proceed.

-- A new row will appear on your "Change history" page indicating the undo actions that you just took.
-However, changes can take from 30 minutes to three hours to appear in your account and on your "Change history" page, so look for the yellow box described in step three for immediate confirmation.
+- A new row will appear on your "Change history" page indicating the undo actions you just took.
+However, changes can take from 30 minutes to 3 hours to appear in your account and on your "Change history" page, so look for the yellow box described in step 3 for immediate confirmation.